Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: MU-MIMO Scheduling in the LTE-A UL

 \begin{remark} Let us reconsider the submodular maximization problem defined in (\ref{eq:Newprob}).
 This problem in fact also represents a popular transmit antenna selection problem in point-to-point MIMO communications \cite{sanayei:AS}.
 Indeed, $K$ can be regarded as the total number of available transmit antennas while $C$ then denotes the number of transmit antennas that have to be selected and a normalization factor $\sqrt{\frac{\rho}{C}}$, where $\rho$ denotes the SNR, can be absorbed into the matrix $\Hb$.
 Then, our result in Theorem \ref{thm:lteA} proves that this transmit antenna selection problem is NP-hard.
-Next, the greedy Algorithm I when specialized to this problem reduces to a known incremental successive transmit antenna selection algorithm \cite{sanayei:AS} but for which no approximation guarantees were hitherto known.
-Notice that this problem satisfies Assumptions 1 and 2 since the constraint in (\ref{eq:Newprob}) can be accommodated using just one control channel knapsack constraint that has equal coefficients for all users.
-Then, invoking the result in Theorem \ref{thmG1} (with $M=0$) we can infer that the greedy Algorithm I (or equivalently the incremental successive transmit antenna selection algorithm) offers a $1/2$ approximation to the transmit antenna selection problem. \end{remark}
+Next, the greedy Algorithm I when specialized to this problem reduces to a known incremental successive transmit antenna selection algorithm \cite{sanayei:AS} but for which no approximation guarantees were as yet known.
+Notice that this problem satisfies Conditions 1 and 2 since the constraint in (\ref{eq:Newprob}) can be accommodated using just one control channel knapsack constraint that has equal coefficients for all users.
+Then, invoking the result in Theorem \ref{thmG1} (with $M=0$) we can infer that the greedy Algorithm I (or equivalently the incremental successive transmit antenna selection algorithm) offers a $1/2$ approximation to the transmit antenna selection problem.
+An analogous observation for the receive antenna selection problem was made recently and independently in \cite{Txselectvaze}.
+In addition, \cite{Txselectvaze} considers a different version of the transmit antenna selection problem in which the number of antennas to be selected, $C$, is not given as an input (but instead is an output) and classifies it as an open problem since it is not equivalent to a submodular maximization problem.
+We note here that even for that version, we can obtain an approximation algorithm by sequentially running the greedy Algorithm $K$ times, initialized with inputs $C=1,\cdots,K$ respectively, and picking the overall best among the $K$ outputs.
+It is readily seen that such an algorithm will also yield a $1/2$ approximation since the output of each run is within $1/2$ of its respective optima. \end{remark} \begin{remark} Recall that we have assumed that the BS employs an ideal receiver, which in practice can be closely approached by iterative Turbo receivers.
+However, when each user's queue is of infinite size (a.k.a infinitely backlogged case), the assigned rate-tuple is a corner-point of the polymatroid in (\ref{eq:polreg}) (defined for the selected subset) and thus can be achieved using a simple MMSE-SIC receiver \cite{VaranasiMK:ODF:Asil97}. \end{remark}